OsgiliathEnterprise/ansible-virtualization-guest/README.md

 * Tests: [![Build Status](https://travis-ci.com/OsgiliathEnterprise/ansible-virtualization-guest.svg?branch=master)](https://travis-ci.com/OsgiliathEnterprise/ansible-virtualization-guest)
 * Chat: [![Join the chat at https://gitter.im/OsgiliathEnterprise/platform](https://badges.gitter.im/OsgiliathEnterprise/platform.svg)](https://gitter.im/OsgiliathEnterprise/platform?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This role is a wrapper on top of The [StackHpc VM guest](https://github.com/stackhpc/ansible-role-libvirt-vm) role and permit to deploy a Virtual Machine on libvirt/kvm
+This role is a wrapper on top of The [StackHpc VM guest](https://github.com/stackhpc/ansible-role-libvirt-vm) role and permit to deploy a Virtual Machine on libvirt/kvm.
+The cool thing with this role is that you can grab any box you want from vagrant cloud: it will download it, start it with libvirt/kvm, override the `vagrant` default user and it's ssh key by the one of the user executing to the role on the guest.
+It will copy its ssh key and add it to sudoers/nologin.
+Finally, it will configure firewalld on the host to let you have access to the guest machine

 Requirements
 ------------